lkodinsson/MARS/Basic/PHB.md

 Although you can use any type of item you can imagine approriate to your adventure, some items are explicitly made available, including their cost, weight, and specific features.
 Among these, armour and weapons are explicitly defined.
 For each of both armour and weapons, they are given tables detailing what to expect from such items.
 Additionally, armour and weapons may have additional features to help differentiate them.

 Some items may seem better than others, but depending on the genre that uses them, some may be more or less expensive, or have various minor requirements or drawbacks.

+Click [here](/Fantasy/Equipment.md) to see the rules and tables for fantasy equipment.

 ### Armour